 A Summary of the Letters of Objection and Support in 2005

-Wiltshire County Council issued its first planning application for an Eastern Westbury Bypass on 15 April '05, during the run-up to the local and general elections at that time.
+Wiltshire County Council issued its first planning application for an Eastern Westbury Bypass in April 2005, during the run-up to the local and general elections at that time.
 Road schemes are not normally consulted on during election periods.
 WCC allowed only three weeks, until 6 May 2005, also coinciding with a holiday, for people to study the scheme and respond.
 WCC notified it obscurely: a small ad lost in the back pages of one local newspaper and small notices on trees or posts out on the route (which is in open countryside).

 The only significant publicity about what was going on came from voluntary environmental campaign groups.